Header photo: Brandy’s grandfather, Hobert W. Clements weaves a laced cane chair.

 Since then, I learn with every chair I get my hands on.
 I have passed chair business along to Aunt Linda, and she has passed chair business along to me.
 We collaborated on The Beast chair, which took 2 years and 400 hours to complete.
 Linda drove 8 hours from Norfolk hoping she remembered how to weave a medallion back.
 We met in Charlotte at a family birthday party where I brought my first blind cane chair to get advice.
 She recently taught me a new binder technique when she broke her arm.
 She thinks I am largely self-taught, but I definitely couldn’t do it without her.

-Many folks out there have a family tradition of chair caning…if you are one of them, please give me a call or email me your family stories to SilverRiverChairs@gmail.com.
+Many folks out there have a family tradition of chair caning…if you are one of them, please email your family stories and photos to SilverRiverChairs@gmail.com.